Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 </figure>

 #### Putting the pieces together
-As said before, we decided as final step to balance the training set.
-The bottleneck class is `Journalism` with 143'374 quotes.
-We build a final training set containing 72'000 quotes of each class and a test set containg 72'000 quotes of each class as well.
+As mentioned earlier, we decided to balance the training set as a final step.
+The bottleneck class is `Journalism`, with 143,374 quotes.
+We built a final training set containing 72,000 quotes from each class, as well as a test set with 72,000 quotes from each class.

-Good news, we fixed the scheduler as well.
-Here is our loss curves :
+The good news is that we also fixed the scheduler!
+Here are our loss curves:
 <figure>
     <p align="center">
     <img title="4class_loss_graph" width="500px" src="img/results/10classes_balanced_loss_graph.png">
     </p>
 </figure>

 It finally behaves normally.
-What about the performance metrics ?
+What about the performance metrics?

 <figure>
     <p align="center">